 The PSF runs its own directly and indirectly sponsored workflow infrastructure primarily due to past experience with unacceptably poor performance and inflexibility of infrastructure provided for free to the general public.
 CPython development was originally hosted on SourceForge, with source control moved to self hosting when SF was both slow to offer Subversion support and suffering from CVS performance issues (see PEP 347), while issue tracking later moved to the open source Roundup issue tracker on dedicated sponsored hosting (from Upfront Systems), due to a combination of both SF performance issues and general usability issues with the SF tracker at the time (the outcome and process for the new tracker selection were captured on the python.org wiki rather than in a PEP).

-Accordingly, proposals that involve setting ourselves up for "SourceForge usability and reliability issues, round two" aren't likely to gain any traction with either the CPython core development team or with the PSF Infrastructure committee.
+Accordingly, proposals that involve setting ourselves up for "SourceForge usability and reliability issues, round two" will face significant opposition from at least some members of the CPython core development team (including the author of this PEP).
 This proposal respects that history by recommending only tools that are available for self-hosting as sponsored or PSF funded infrastructure, and are also open source Python projects that can be customised to meet the needs of the CPython core development team.

 However, for this proposal to be a success (if it is accepted), we need to understand how we are going to carry out the necessary configuration, customisation, integration and deployment work.